haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 haddock3-restraints passive_from_active 4I1B_clean.pdb 72,73,74,75,81,83,84,89,90,92,94,96,97,98,115,116,117 --cutoff 0.15
 </a>

-The command prints a list of passive residues which you should save to a file for further use.
+The command prints a list of passive residues, which you should save to a file for further use.

 We can visualize the epitope and its surface neighbors using PyMOL: